top of page

 Where we work

 CHEC is currently operating in five different provinces across Cambodia, in eight districts.
 This accounts for over 566 villages, and 79 communes across the nation.
 These provinces, namely Prey Veng, Kampong Chhnang, Kampot, Kampong Cham and Kandal focus on youth, gender-based violence or community-based care, exclusively or combined.
 For instance, Kampong Cham implements projects targeting all three of the above, whereas Prey Veng only implements community-based care related projects.
-Below is a map of Cambodia, illustrating CHEC’s project areas.

 Our Donor